replicatedhq/docs/docs/distributing-an-application/installing.md

 description = "Instructions for installing Replicated via the easy install script, manually or behind a proxy.
-Also includes instructions for uninstalling Replicated." keywords= "installing, removing, migrating" weight = "304" categories = [ "Distributing" ]
+Also includes instructions for uninstalling Replicated." keywords= "installing, removing, migrating" weight = "304" categories = [ "distributing" ]

 [menu.main]
-Name       = "Installing Replicated" identifier = "installing" parent     = "/distributing-an-application" url        = "/docs/distributing-an-application/installing"
+Name       = "Installing Replicated" identifier = "installing" parent     = "/distributing-an-application" url        = "/distributing-an-application/installing"
 +++

 {{< note title="Replicated 2.0" >}}
 The content in this document is specific to Replicated 2.0.
-If you are looking for the Replicated 1.2 version of this document, it is available at <a href="distributing-an-application/installing-1.2/">{{< baseurl >}}distributing-an-application/installing-1.2/</a>
+If you are looking for the Replicated 1.2 version of this document, it is available at [{{< baseurl >}}distributing-an-application/installing-1.2](/distributing-an-application/installing-1.2)
 {{< /note >}}

 ## Prerequisites